SrimathiKumar01/SrimathiKumar01/README.md

 # Welcome to My GitHub Profile!

 👋 Hi there!
-I'm [Your Name], a passionate [Your Profession/Field] from [Your Location].
+I'm SRIMATHI KUMAR , a passionate HR  from  ERODE.
 Welcome to my GitHub profile!

 ## 🚀 About Me